shoppertrail/shoppertrail-uat-guide/README.md

 # ShopperTrail UAT

 Thank you for helping us test ShopperTrail!
 Core test scenarios (IDs 1–10), including reading these instructions and logging your results in the “UAT-Data” Google Sheet, should take about **50 minutes**.
 If you move quickly, you may finish sooner—feel free to deviate and explore the app beyond these steps.

 If you have any questions, email shoppertrail@gmail.com or service@shoppertrail.com.
+If you encounter any blockers text Patrick Skelley at (571) 276 - 9543

 ---